mgs28/enigma/README.md

 # Usage

 This enignma machine is composed of three rotors shows as vertical columns and one reflector (the first column left to right).
 Initially the wiring diagram and transformations will look empty.
+Also at the top are three pairs of drop downs (C,O), (B,O) and (D,0) what this means is to use Rotor C with 0 offset, Rotor B with 0 offset and Rotor D with 0 offset.
+Each rotor has a different encoding with Rotor D as the simple (map each letter to itself).
+Offsets enable users to rotate each rotor to come up with custom starting positions.

 ![Alt text](image.png)